Floyd Little, Syracuse and Broncos great, dies at 78

 Little was a three-time All-American at Syracuse, where he wore No. 44 like Jim Brown and Ernie Davis before him.
 From 1964-66, he ran for 2,704 yards and 46 touchdowns.

-A native of New Haven, Connecticut, he was the sixth overall pick in the 1967 AFL-NFL draft.
-He played nine seasons in Denver, where he earned the nickname “The Franchise” because his signing was credited with keeping the team from relocating and helped persuade voters to approve funds for the old, iconic Mile High Stadium, which has since been replaced by Empower Field at Mile High.
+From New Haven, Connecticut, he was the sixth overall pick in the 1967 AFL-NFL draft.
+He played nine seasons in Denver, where he earned the nickname ''The Franchise'' because his signing was credited with keeping the team from relocating and helped persuade voters to approve funds for the old, iconic Mile High Stadium, which has since been replaced by Empower Field at Mile High.

 Little was elected to the College Football Hall of Fame in 1983 and the Pro Football Hall of Fame in 2010.